lenn229/CausalFi/README.md

 # CausalFi
-Code for the system CausalFi.
+Code for the paper CausalFi: Causality-Based Cross-Domain Human Activity Recognition with WiFi.

 ---